University of Texas at Tyler Scholarships (2025–2026)

 Is there a separate application?

-No. Students are automatically considered for the Academic Excellence Scholarship once admitted.
+No. Admitted students are automatically reviewed for the Academic Excellence Scholarship.

 Does UT Tyler superscore ACT or SAT?